JackSzwergold/Preworn-Main/markdown/tutorials/mamp_windows_with_virtualbox_part_1.md

 But now thanks to virtualization, I can have Windows in a `guest` machine running on my desktop via VirtualBox right next to my development environment on the `host` machine running MAMP.
 This is simply great since it streamlines the whole development process.### What is a host machine versus a guest machine?

 If it’s unclear to you what a `host` machine is compared to a `guest` machine: A `host` machine is the computer running the VirtualBox application itself and a `guest` machine is a virtual machine that runs within the VirtualBox application itself.
 So in this case, the `host` machine is my Macintosh running Mac OS X & the `guest` machine is a version of Windows running via VirtualBox.
-[1]: http://www.preworn.com/ "Preworn • Jack Szwergold’s Online Portfolio"